 The best way to get up and moving in such chilly temperatures is to lace up a pair of skates and take to the ice.
 As you glide around the rink beneath hundreds of twinkling lights, you’ll feel like you’ve been dropped into a fairytale winter wonderland.
 Find your nearest ice rink and get ready for an unforgettable moment of winter magic here in Barcelona in December.

 Visit the Magic Fountain

 With its awe-inspiring displays of light, magic, color and sound, the Magic Fountain at the foot of Montjuïc makes for a pretty great way to end your day in Barcelona no matter what time of year you’re visiting.
-However, as the winter holidays approach, they truly go all out at the special Christmas shows, taking place Friday and Saturday evenings in Barcelona in December.
-They even stage the magical extravaganza on Christmas and New Year’s Day!
+However, as the winter holidays approach, they truly go all out at the special Christmas shows, taking place Thursday, Friday and Saturday evenings in Barcelona in December 2019.
 Kids and adults alike will be struck breathless by the gorgeously choreographed displays, which also make for once-in-a-lifetime Instagram shots.

 Eat traditional Catalan food

 After exploring the city and maybe even taking some time to hit the ice at your nearest skating rink, you’ll probably be pretty hungry.
 And you can’t visit Barcelona in December without tucking into some of Catalonia’s most delicious home-cooked dishes.

 Head to one of our favorite traditional Catalan restaurants in Barcelona and order up a hearty helping of escudella i carn d’olla, a rich meat stew (that claims to be the first documented soup in Europe!) that will warm your body and soul.
 And on the day after Christmas, you can’t go wrong with some canelons, a traditional Boxing Day meal among local families.

 Getting hungry?
 Learn more about some of our favorite traditional Catalan food in Barcelona by watching the video below!